elehobica/pico_dcf77_tx/README.md

-# NTP to DCF77 for Raspberry Pi Pico W
+# DCF77 transmitter for Raspberry Pi Pico W

 ## Overview
-This project is for DCF77 signal emulator for Raspberry Pi Pico W
+This project is DCF77 transmitter for Raspberry Pi Pico W in proximate usage

 This project supports:
 * fetch CET (CEST) time by NTP